 We can take anything.

 We still believe that eventually we’ll see that Stanly Cup Parade down Market Street downtown.
 We believe because we have to believe.

 March 17, 1991.
 Chicago Stadium:

 For the Hawks, Stu “The Grim Reaper” Grimson….Dave “Charlie” Manson….Mike “You Lookin’ At Me?”
 Peluso

-The Blues counter with Scott Stevens, who was universally despised and feared throughout the league for his “questionable” hits (and a man who at the time of his retirement had concussed roughly half of the players in the NHL.)
+The Blues countered with Scott Stevens, who was universally despised and feared throughout the league for his “questionable” hits (and a man who at the time of his retirement had concussed roughly half of the players in the NHL.)

 They still refer to it across the league, in hushed tones as…..“The St. Patrick’s Day Massacre!”

 Tonight the Blues begin the process of deciding their future.
 I only hope it’s half as exciting as their past has been.